7 Myths And Misconceptions About Birth Control

 There are a lot of options out there for birth control and a lot of misconceptions, many of which are outright false.
 It is important to know the facts, especially when it comes to your health!
 Here are some of the most common myths and misconceptions about contraception that you should know.

 If you need more information about birth control or want to switch contraceptives, the team at WHA can help!
-We provide comprehensive women’s healthcare Services to ensure every patient is healthy and happy.
+We provide comprehensive women’s healthcare services to ensure every patient is healthy and happy.
 You can reach us at (806) 355-6330 to schedule an appointment.

 General